 Criminal and Community Justice (BS) Program Information Viterbo's criminal and community justice program provides students with exposure to many aspects of the legal system and careers in corrections, the courts, law enforcement, and victim services.
 Viterbo students will not only gain knowledge of the structure and function of the criminal justice system, but develop awareness of social issues, ethics, and the role of class, race, and gender in their profession.
 The major focuses on the importance of communities in addressing and finding solutions for delinquent and criminal behavior.
 Policy Due to the interdisciplinary nature of the criminal and community justice major, students may not minor in sociology unless they take an additional nine credits in sociology, outside those required by the criminal and community justice major.
-Learning Outcomes Demonstrate an understanding of the structure and function of the components of the criminal and community justice system Demonstrate an understanding of major criminological theories and an ability to apply them to practical examples Employ scientific reasoning and critical thinking when evaluating and conducting social science research about criminal justice issues and policies Demonstrate an understanding of the roles that class, race, and gender play in the workings of the criminal justice system Effectively communicate their ideas orally and in writing Demonstrate an understanding of the professional code of ethics and an ability to make decisions consistent with those standards Bachelor of Science Requirement Complete 11 credits of natural science and/or mathematics.
-(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
-Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
-Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Criminal and Community Justice, Major Requirements CRMJ 150, 203, 351 or SOCL 351, 364 or SOCL 364, 370, 375, 380, 410, 470 or PHIL 315, MATH 130 or PSYC 223 or SOCL 243, PSYC 205 or CRMJ 240, PSYC 270 or SOWK 280, PSYC 340 or SOWK 366, SOCL 125, 320, choose one of the following two sequences: PSYC 230 and PSYC 330, SOWK 240 and SOWK 338, six credits of CRMJ 487.
+Students must earn a C or better in all courses required for the major.
+If a student earns less than a C, they must retake the course.
+Students majoring in criminal and community justice (BA or BS) must maintain a criminal and community justice grade point average (GPA) of 2.25 or higher to continue in and graduate from this program.
+The criminal and community justice GPA is based on all grades earned in the required and elective courses taken in criminal and community justice and required support courses.
+Any student whose criminal and community justice GPA falls below 2.25 will be placed on probation for one semester.
+If the criminal and community justice GPA is not raised during that semester, the student may not enroll in further criminal and community justice courses.
+Learning Outcomes Demonstrate an understanding of the structure and function of the components of the criminal and community justice system Demonstrate an understanding of major criminological theories and an ability to apply them to practical examples Employ scientific reasoning and critical thinking when evaluating and conducting social science research about criminal justice issues and policies Demonstrate an understanding of the roles that class, race, and gender play in the workings of the criminal justice system Effectively communicate their ideas orally and in writing Demonstrate an understanding of the professional code of ethics and an ability to make decisions consistent with those standards Bachelor of Science Complete 11 credits of natural science and/or mathematics.
+(Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Requirement Core Curriculum Literacy credit within the LIVE program may also count toward the total.)
+Final See Core Curriculum section of the Catalog Complete a minimum of 120 college-level credits.
+Requirements Final Requirements Complete a minimum of 40 upper division credits (300/400).
+Criminal and Community Justice, Major Requirements CRMJ 150, 203, 351 or SOCL 351, 364 or SOCL 364, 370, 375, 380, 490 or PHIL 315, MATH 130 or PSYC 223 or SOCL 243, PSYC 205 or CRMJ 240, PSYC 270 or SOWK 280, PSYC 340, SOCL 125, 320, choose one of the following two sequences: PSYC 230 and PSYC 330, SOWK 240 and SOCL 338, and six credits of CRMJ 487.
 (57 credits)